-Residential uses allowed by right.
-Entirely residential uses would be allowed by right (i.e., without a requirement for any conditional approvals) in the CMU-3 areas along southern Middlefield, and the CMU-1 areas along El Camino Real.
-Ground floor commercial uses would continue to be required in the NMU areas on southern Middlefield, in the NMU-ECR district, and in the CMU-1 and CMU-2 areas on 5th Avenue, with the intent of preserving these as key commercial areas serving the community.
+Residential Uses Allowed by Right.
+Entirely residential uses would be allowed by right (i.e., without a requirement for any conditional approvals) in the CMU-3 areas along southern Middlefield Road, and the CMU-1 areas along El Camino Real.
+Ground floor commercial uses would continue to be required in the NMU areas on southern Middlefield Road, in the NMU-ECR district, and in the CMU-1 and CMU-2 areas on 5th Avenue, with the intent of preserving these as key commercial areas serving the community.

-Rezoning to higher densities.
+Rezoning to Higher Densities.
 Multiple parcels along El Camino Real, adjacent to Blenheim Avenue, would be rezoned from R-3 to CMU-1.
 Multiple parcels along Middlefield Road adjacent to Huntington Avenue would be rezoned from R-3 to CMU-3.
-Several parcels currently designated R-1, northeast of Middlefield and adjacent to the NMU zoning district, would also be rezoned to NMU.
-The General Plan Land Use Designation for all parcels rezoned to CMU would also be amended to Commercial Mixed Use, and the Land Use Designation for the parcels rezoned to NMU would be amended to Neighborhood Mixed Use.
+Several parcels currently designated R-1, northeast of Middlefield Road and adjacent to the NMU zoning district, would also be rezoned to NMU.
+The General Plan land use designation for all parcels rezoned to CMU would also be amended to Commercial Mixed Use, and the Land Use Designation for the parcels rezoned to NMU would be amended to Neighborhood Mixed Use.
 Like the adjacent districts, these areas would allow higher density residential and/or residential mixed-use development.
-The areas proposed for rezoning to residential/commercial-residential mixed-use are shown in Attachment A.
+The areas proposed for rezoning to residential/commercial-residential mixed-use are shown in Attachment B.

 Parking Requirements.
-The amendments would standardize parking requirements across project types and zoning districts, and amends standards for consistency with state law.
+The amendments would standardize parking requirements across project types and zoning districts, and amends standards for consistency with State law.
 The current standards have some unintended variance in requirements across project types in different zoning districts, and also in some cases require more parking than is now allowed by state law.
 The amendments address these changes.
-It should be noted however that while the zoning regulations still impose minimum parking standards, new state laws have removed the County's ability to impose any parking requirements for many projects in North Fair Oaks.
+It should be noted however that while the zoning regulations still impose minimum parking standards, new state laws have removed the County's ability to impose any parking requirements for many projects in North Fair Oaks, due to the community's proximity to transit corridors and future transit facilities.
 In these scenarios, the County will default to state law.
-The full changes to the parking regulations are shown in Attachment D.
+The full changes to the parking regulations are shown in Attachment E.

-Electric vehicle charging station requirements would also be removed from the parking standards, as these requirements have been superseded by similar requirements in state law.
+Electric vehicle charging station requirements would also be removed from the parking standards, as these requirements have been superseded by similar requirements in California's Building Efficiency Standards, Title 24.